 The procedure submittals shall be provided a minimum of 20 Working Days in advance of the Work to allow for review and scheduling for valve isolation.
 Work shall not proceed without final approval by the Region and may be subject to day or time restrictions.

 Coordinate with the Region which residences and businesses will be affected by the shutdown.
 The Contractor must make arrangements for the supply of temporary water to those affected in accordance with OPSS.MUNI 493.
-[In the event compliance with OPSS.MUNI 493 requires extensive or long term work the Consultant shall provide a design and amend the Bid Form to include this Work as a separate pay item.]

 Prior to making the connections to the existing watermain, the Contractor must review the proposed procedure in detail with the Region, who must be thoroughly convinced that all provisions and stand-by equipment are in place and operating satisfactorily.
 The Region reserves the right to request modifications to the proposed plan to address any perceived problems and the right to refuse to allow connection to the existing watermain until all concerns have been addressed.
 The Region reserves the right to take additional microbiological or other water quality tests to confirm the water quality contained in the watermain.